Lucas-C/ludochaordic/content/2022-05-01-crafting-nonograms-that-reveal-qrcodes.md

 ![Animation of a nonogram grid being solved and revealing a QR code](images/2022/05/qrcode.gif)

+The nonogram size will depend on the hidden text size, but even with a short text, it will be a difficult one to solve manually.

 To find more about it: [Nonogram JS demo page](https://lucas-c.github.io/Nonogram/#qrcode-nonogram).

 Note that I've written about open-source generators to build pen & paper puzzles in the past (in French):